 Atmospheric conditions experienced by juvenile salmon entering the northern California Current.

-The Pacific Decadal Oscillation, or PDO, is a climate index based upon patterns of variation in the North Pacific's sea surface temperature from 1900 to the present (Mantua et al. 1997).
-We derive the PDO from sea surface temperature data.
-It is also well correlated with many North Pacific and Pacific Northwest climate and ecology records, including sea level pressure, winter land–surface temperature and precipitation, and stream flow.
+The Pacific Decadal Oscillation, or PDO, is a climate index based upon patterns of variation in the North Pacific's sea surface temperature from 1950 to the present using the Extended Reconstructed Sea Surface Temperature version 3b (ERSST 3b; Wen et al. 2014).
+The PDO index correlates well with many North Pacific and Pacific Northwest climate and ecology records, including sea level pressure, winter land–surface temperature and precipitation, and stream flow.
 Further, the index correlates with salmon landings from Alaska, Washington, Oregon, and California.

-The spatial pattern of the PDO has two phases, a warm and a cool phase, depending on the sign of sea surface temperature anomalies along the Pacific coast of North America.
+The spatial pattern of the PDO has a warm phase and a cool phase depending on the positive or negative sign of sea surface temperature anomalies along the Pacific coast of North America.

 The North Pacific wind direction modulates the oscillation between the warm and cool phases.
-When the winds are primarily from the southwest, warmer conditions occur in the northern California Current due to onshore transport of subtropical waters.
-Conversely, when winds are mostly from the north, upwelling occurs in the open ocean (Ekman pumping), leading to cooler conditions in the northern California Current.
+When the winds are primarily from the southwest, warmer conditions occur in the northern California Current (NCC) due to the onshore transport of subtropical waters.
+Conversely, when winds are mainly from the north, upwelling occurs in the open ocean (via Ekman pumping), leading to cooler conditions in the NCC.

-These decadal cycles broke down in late 1998.
-The PDO entered a cold phase that lasted only four years.
-This cold phase was followed by a warm phase from 2002 to 2005, a neutral phase from 2006 to 2007, and an abrupt change to a negative phase from 2008 to 2013 (with only a short interruption during the moderate El Niño in fall/winter 2009-2010).
-In 2014, the PDO switched phase again and remained strongly positive until more neutral conditions in 2018.
+These decadal cycles broke down in late 1998 when the PDO entered a cold phase that lasted only five years.
+This cold phase was followed by a warm phase from 2003 to 2007 and an abrupt change to a cold phase from 2008 to 2013 (with a short interruption during the moderate El Niño in fall/winter 2009-2010).
+The PDO then switched phases again in 2014 and remained positive until 2018.
+This period coincided with a large marine heatwave and El Niño that negatively impacted the marine ecosystem in the NE Pacific during that time.
+Since 2020, the PDO has been consistently negative, reaching the most negative values since 1955 in both 2022 and 2023.

-Coastal waters off the Pacific Northwest are influenced by atmospheric conditions in the North Pacific Ocean (as indexed by the PDO) and equatorial waters, especially during El Niño events.
-Strong El Niño events transport warm equatorial waters northward along the coasts of Central America, Mexico, and California and into Oregon and Washington's coastal waters.
-Since 1955, we have gauged the presence/absence of conditions resulting from the El Niño Southern Oscillation (ENSO) using the Oceanic Niño Index, or ONI.
+Atmospheric conditions influence coastal waters off the Pacific Northwest in the North Pacific Ocean (as indexed by the PDO) and equatorial waters (as indexed by the Oceanic Niño Index or ONI).
+Strong El Niño events include above-average SSTs in equatorial waters, which are transported northward along the coasts of Central America, Mexico, and California and into Oregon and Washington's coastal waters.

 Atmospheric teleconnections can also transmit El Nino signals.
 El Niño conditions can strengthen the Aleutian Low, a persistent low–pressure air mass over the Gulf of Alaska.
 Adjustments in the strength and location of low–pressure atmospheric cells at the equator can affect our local weather.
 We may experience more frequent large storms in winter and possible disruption of upwelling winds in spring and summer.